 ? wildcard sparingly, it will greatly increase the amount of time required to evaluate the task filter.

 CCC's Task filter does not expose the contents of bundle files (e.g. application files, Photos libraries) because bundle files should generally be kept whole, otherwise they may not function correctly when restored.
 If you have a specific reason to exclude some content from a bundle (e.g. cache files in a Final Cut Pro media bundle), you can do so with a custom exclusion rule.
-To make the rule apply to bundle components, add "/**" to the end of the rule, e.g.:
+To make the rule apply to bundle components, click on the popup menu adjacent to the filter rule expression and toggle the Descend into bundles setting.

 Custom filter rules are usually applied to include or exclude an item.
 Exclusions, however, are actually composed of two behaviors: a matching item on the source will not be copied (Hide the item from the copier), and a matching item on the destination will be protected (Protect the item from the copier).
 Likewise, Inclusions indicate that a matching item on the source will be copied (Show the item to the copier) and a matching item on the destination may be deleted (Risk the item).
 Occasionally it's helpful to define a rule that affects only matching items on the source or only on matching items on the destination.
 For example, if you have a folder named "Archives" on the destination that does not exist on the source, that item won't appear in the source list so it cannot be excluded (and thus protected) in the conventional manner.
 You could add an